 - Problems controlling bladder/bowels

 Diagnosis of Spinal Astrocytoma

-A contrast enhanced MRI of the spine in a closed facility is usually the diagnostic choice for evaluating a patient with a suspected spinal astrocytoma.
-This type of MRI clearly shows the extent of the tumor, enhancement pattern of the tumor, and if any cysts are present.
+A contrast-enhanced MRI of the spine in a closed facility is usually the diagnostic choice for evaluating a patient with a suspected spinal astrocytoma.
+This type of MRI clearly shows the extent of the tumor, the enhancement pattern of the tumor, and if any cysts are present.
 The location of the tumor is based on findings from the preoperative MRI.

 Treatment Options for Spinal Astrocytoma

 Small spinal astrocytomas that are not causing symptoms may not need to be treated right away.
 Surgery is typically the first option when the tumors are large or cause symptoms.
 Unfortunately, complete resection of the tumor may not be possible, with radiation used after to treat the residual tumor.
 If surgery is not a feasible option, radiation by itself may be recommended.